pnieves2019/MAELAS/README.md

                   this folder too (jointly with the initial non-distorted POSCAR which should be specified using tag -i).
-Specify the number of distorted states to be considered in the calculation of magnetostriction coefficients using tag -n.
+Specify the number of distorted states to be considered in the calculation of magnetostrictive coefficients using tag -n.
                   Energy values extracted from OSZICAR_A_B_C files are shown in files ene_A_C.dat and fit_ene_A_C.png.
 The energy difference between the two spin configurations for each